-CRJ108 Criminal Investigation
+CRJ-208 Criminal Investigation

 This course identifies and traces the significance and application of the tools of criminal investigation.
 It includes fundamentals and theory of an investigation, crime scene procedures, report writing, collection and preservation of evidence, methods of gathering information, and specialized and scientific methods.
-Prerequisites: Introduction to Criminal Justice (CRJ101) or Criminal Law (CRJ103) or instructor approval.
+Prerequisites: College Writing I (ENG111), Introduction to Criminal Justice (CRJ101), and Criminal Law (CRJ103) or instructor approval.

-CRJ109 Crime Victims
+CRJ-209 Crime Victims

 This course examines current theories and research relating to victims of crime.
 It pays particular attention to special victim groups such as children, the elderly, women, and gays.
 The course explores victim interactions with the criminal justice system.
 It assesses current victim initiatives such as restitution, mediation, compensation, and victim rights legislation.
-Prerequisites: Writing Skills II (ENG095) or placement and Academic Reading III (ESL098) or Reading Skills II (RDG095) or placement.
+Prerequisites: College Writing I (ENG111), Introduction to Criminal Justice (CRJ101), and Criminal Law (CRJ103) or instructor approval.

-CRJ110 Race, Ethnicity & Cultural Issues in the American Criminal Justice System 3 Credits
+CRJ-210 Race, Ethnicity and Cultural Issues in the American Criminal Justice System

 This course examines the impact of the policies, procedures, and interpretation of data concerning the American criminal justice system across ethnic, racial, sexual, and cultural lines.
 It examines cross-cultural interaction within the system and the history and institutional attitudes concerning multicultural issues.
-Prerequisites: Writing Skills II (ENG095) or placement and Academic Reading III (ESL098) or Reading Skills II (RDG095) or placement.
+Prerequisites: College Writing I (ENG111), Introduction to Criminal Justice (CRJ101), and Criminal Law (CRJ103) or instructor approval.